Fried-man-Education/Postman101/Simple Grocery Store API/README.md

 This API allows you to place a grocery order which will be ready for pick-up in the store.

 The API is available at `https://simple-grocery-store-api.glitch.me`

 Alternative URL: `http://simple-grocery-store-api.online/` (HTTP only!)

-Link to official documentation is [here](https://github.com/vdespa/Postman-Complete-Guide-API-Testing/blob/main/simple-grocery-store-api.md).
+Link to official documentation is [here](https://github.com/vdespa/Postman-Complete-Guide-API-Testing/blob/main/simple-grocery-store-api.md)

+# 📁 Collection: Happy Path

 ## End-point: API status